blogfoster/front-stack-boilerplate/README.md

-# Front-end Application Boilerplate
+# Front Stack Boilerplate

-The boilerplate we are using build awesome web native applications.
+The boilerplate we are using build *awesome* web native applications.

 There is a client application in [/source](/source) and test server in [/server](/server) folders.